Rachel Bates

 Writer.
 Educator.
 Researcher.

-Rachel Bates is an Assistant Professor of Writing at Curry College.
+Rachel Bates is the Chief Student Services Officer at Northside Charter High School and a lifelong educator and researcher.
 She holds a PhD in English with concentrations in Literary and Cultural Studies and Writing, Rhetoric, and Discourse Studies.
 Her M.A. is in Liberal Studies with a concentration in creative writing from Dartmouth College, and she completed her B.A. in History and English at East Tennessee State University.